robynrox/evse-controller/README.md

 This isn't yet designed for end-users, only for software engineers and the like.
 You need to know at least a little Python to use this.

+### Option 1: Using Dev Container
 Configuration files are provided to spin up a [dev container](https://code.visualstudio.com/docs/devcontainers/containers) that contains the dependencies required to develop, test, and run this in a Docker container.

-Alternatively, you can install the following on your system:
+### Option 2: Manual Setup
 * Python 3.11.7 / 3.12.3
-* Use `python3 -m venv .` or if that fails try `python -m venv .` to create a virtual environment for Python at the root path of this repository (i.e., the directory that contains this README file).
-The dot at the end of the command is required and the spaces are important.
+* Use `python3 -m venv .` or if that fails try `python -m venv .` to create a virtual environment
-* Run `source bin/activate` to use the virtual environment.
+* Run `source bin/activate` to use the virtual environment
-* Use `pip install requests pyModbusTCP wallbox flask` to install the required libraries into the virtual environment.
-* If you are using InfluxDB version 2, also use `pip install influxdb-client`.
-* If you want to use flake8 for linting, use `pip install flake8`.
+* Install dependencies with: `pip install -r requirements.txt`

 IP addresses are in `configuration.py`, so if your setup happens to be very close to mine, you can feel free to make changes.